djgroen/flee/docs/Sensitivity_analysis_of_parameters_using_EasyVVUQ.md

 	fabsim localhost flee_init_PCE:<conflict_name>,simulation_period=<number>
 	```

-2. After the job has finished, the terminal becomes available again, and a message is printing indicating where the output data resides.
+2. After the job has finished, the terminal becomes available again, and a message is printed indicating where the output data resides.
 Run the following command to copy back results from the remote machine and perform analysis.
 The results will then be in a directory inside `(FabSim Home)/results` and the obtained results can be analysed using
 	```sh
 	fabsim localhost flee_analyse_SC:<conflict_name>
 	```